Evidence for a $\sim 43$ GeV $\gamma$-ray line signal in a stacking analysis of the Virgo, Fornax, and Ophiuchus Galaxy

-The TS value distribution is shown with the black points in Figure~\ref{fig:trials}.
-We fit the distribution with the trial-corrected $\chi^2$ distribution, whose cumulative distribution function is assumed to be $P_{\rm g}({\rm TS}<c; k,t) = \left[ P(\chi^2_k<c) \right]^t$~\citep{Weniger:2012tx}.
-The best-fit trial factor is $t=25 \pm 5$ and the degree of freedom is $k=1.30\pm0.15$.
-The global significance is $\approx 3.7\sigma$ given the local TS value of 21.3.
+The probability distribution of the TS value is shown with the black points in Figure~\ref{fig:appx:trials}.
+The points are $(N_i/\sum_j N_{j}) / \Delta {\rm TS}_i$, where $N_i$ is the number of simulations whose maximum TS values falls in the $i$-th bin, $\Delta {\rm TS}_i$ is the bin width, and $\sum_j N_{j}=3000$ is the total number of simulations.
+The vertical error bars are $(\sqrt{N_i}/\sum_j N_{j}) / \Delta {\rm TS}_i$, considering $N_i$ follows the Poisson distribution.
+We conduct a Poisson likelihood fit to the histogram $N_i$ with the model following the density profile of the trial-corrected $\chi^2$ distribution, whose cumulative distribution function $P_{\rm g}(Q<c)$ for the statistic $Q$ is assumed to be~\citep{Weniger:2012tx}

+The best-fit trial factor is $t=27 \pm 6$ and the degree of freedom is $k=1.27\pm0.16$.
+The global significance is $\approx 3.7\sigma$ for ${\rm TS}=21.3$.
+We further cross-check the global significance using the upcrossing method~\citep{Gross2010}.
+This method can set the lower bound of the global significance by counting the number of times the TS value curve crosses the reference level ($c_0$) upward, $N(c_0)$.
+The reference level is set to be $c_0=0.5$ according to~\citep{Gross2010}.
+We count the number of upcrossings in the same blank sky simulation samples, which gives $\left< N(c_0)\right>=10.1\pm1.7$.
+Then the global $p$-value can be bounded by~\citep{Gross2010}